tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

  Often Sanctuaries take the form of a temples around specific [[mycelium|nodes]] kept by the [[The Entangled|Seers]].
 Most will contain a seer bent and contorted around the node at all times, many important nodes will have one or more seers who have chosen to embed themselves into the [[mycelium]].
 The design of individual temples can vary but most have some form of material documentation of [[Xylaan]] and its worship or history.

  - **[[The Bountiful Seer]]!:**
-	 - Flours speckle its body
+	 - Flowers speckle its body
 	 - Asks you to excise the face and and plant it in a specific hex
  - **[[The Stalk Seer]]:**
 	 - Resides in the [[{The Woven City}]]